Board of Governors

 QUALIFICATIONS: Dip T, Grad Dip Ed Technology, M Ed (Monash),

 After a successful teaching career, John is currently Director of Advancement at Brighton Grammar School.
 He is a key driver in the School's Development Office focusing mainly on strengthening community engagement, forging partnerships for the School with industry and business and developing innovative approaches to major fundraising.
 John's work in the School Development area has been widely acclaimed and has been recognised with a National Excellence in Teaching Award, a Teaching Australia Award and an ADAPE National Award for Excellence.
 John has two daughters, Imogen (2015) and Alice a current Shelford student.

-Chair of the Development Committee; St Mary's Liaison Committee
+Chair of the Development Committee; Chair of the Cooperation Committee, St Mary's Liaison Committee

 QUALIFICATIONS: BSc, LLB, Grad Dip (Corporate Governance)

 Georgia is a corporate lawyer with broad exposure in multinational companies and consumer driven businesses.
 Having practised as a lawyer for almost 20 years, her technical competencies are complemented by her excellent stakeholder management, communication and interpersonal skills.
 Georgia is a member of the leadership team in Bayer Australia's Crop Science division, a company recognised as being integral to the sustainable production of food and fibre crops in Australia and New Zealand, and committed to the research and development of sustainable solutions in the areas of chemistry, biotechnology and seeds.
 Georgia is a Shelfordian having completed year 12 in 1989.
 Georgia holds a Bachelor of Laws and Bachelor of Science from Monash University, and a Graduate Diploma of Applied Corporate Governance from the Governance Institute of Australia.